 Locations: Beckman Center at the Chemical Heritage Foundation (map) and the University of Pennsylvania's Kleinman Center for Energy Policy (Fisher Fine Arts Library, 4th Floor, map)

 Program details available here.
 Abstracts available here.
+Videos from the symposium available here.

 Between about 1870 and 1945, for visionaries and planners around the world, projects for assembling universal knowledge and projects for effecting a universal political order went hand-in-hand.
 This symposium will investigate the development of intertwining utopianisms in internationalist politics and in the science of information during this period.
 This span of years stretches from the onset of modern war, in America and Western Europe, to its most horrific climax in World War II.
 It is also the period during which global transportation and communications systems were constructed, the modern global economy was knit together, and both scientific and humanistic scholarship became a professional and global enterprise.
 Such developments made the collection and sharing of information and the establishment of accord among nation-states especially urgent, the stuff of utopian speculation, pacifist dreams, and, sometimes, pragmatic nightmares.
 A striking measure of this urgency was the formation in 1922 of the League of Nations’ International Committee on Intellectual Cooperation, the primary aim of which was to address and resolve issues at the intersection of information and diplomacy.